-When looking at our business operations, we referred to the Global Slavery Index to help determine our risk-based approach to high-risk countries and sectors for our supply chains.
+When looking at our business operations, we referred to the Global Slavery Index to help determine our risk-based approach to high risk countries and sectors for our supply chains.
 Examples of high-risk factors for modern slavery include:

-- Vulnerable populations
+Vulnerable populations

-For example, low-skilled groups, to

-- For example, low-skilled groups, temporary jobs, migrant workers, or minorities.
+For example, low-skilled groups, temporary jobs, migrant workers or minorities.

-- · High risk geographies
+High risk geographies